Beata Łaska z Kościeleckich

 She was the daughter of Andrzej Kościelecki and Katarzyna Telniczanka and married to Illia Ostrogski (d.
 1539) in 1539, and Olbracht Łaski in 1564.
 She served as maid-of-honour to queen Bona Sforza prior to her marriage.
 She was the mother of Elizaveta Ostrogska.

 She is known for her famous feud with her son-in-law.
-She married her second spouse to have an ally against her son-in-law, but instead, her husband stole her fortune, had her imprisoned and committed bigamy.
+She married Łaski to have an ally against her son-in-law, but instead, he stole her fortune, had her imprisoned and committed bigamy.
 The case became a scandal and was brought before the emperor in a famed court case in 1573.

+Biography

+The marriage of her parents caused turmoil in the country, in 1498, Beata's mother, Katarzyna Telniczanka became Prince Sigismund Jagiellon (later Sigismund I the Old), mistress.
+In 1510, Katarzyna married Andrzej Kościelecki, and in 1515 Beata was born, and in speculation was believed to be the illegitimate daughter of Sigismund I.